• Skip to primary navigation

 Homegrown Herbal Tea

 We grow food, not lawn, on our 1/8 acre town lot.
-Not all plants are edible here, some are just plain beautiful.
-But among those edible and beautiful plants, we grow many common herbs (and weeds) that are great for herbal tea.
+Not all plants here are edible; some are just plain beautiful.
+But among those edible, beautiful plants, we grow many common herbs (and weeds) that make great herbal tea.

 A good organic herbal tea is expensive and worth every penny.
 However, if growing it is as easy as it is, why spend money on it?!

-As you will see below, most of the herbs are either perennials or easily reseed themselves.
+As you will see below, most of the herbs for tea are either perennials or easily reseed themselves.
 And some are plain weeds.
 Also, berry leaves make great herbal teas.

-Herbs can also be broadly collected and depending on where you live, it might be a great option.
+Herbs can also be collected, and depending on where you live, it might be a great option.
 However, to ensure they are not sprayed with unwanted chemicals or peed on, growing them at home in a safe area is your best option.

 If you harvest and dry your herbs yourself, they are your herbs.
 There is something special about that cup of tea that starts with a plant, not a box in a store.